 Name That Squash

 Butternut is the recognizable, bell shaped organic squash that is well known for it's creamy soups.
 Fall colors are well represented with it's yellow skin and an orange flesh.
 For a winter squash the skin is thin and can be easily peeled making for a painless preparation.
 In addition to soup, there are plenty of great uses for this sweet, nutty flavored squash, even mac-n-cheese!
-You can also take the easy way out and add it to your box as a grocery add-on already peeled, diced and ready to go into your favorite fall recipes, like butternut squash, apple and cranberry bake.

 This aptly named, acorn-shaped squash is one of the smaller varieties of winter gourds.
 The green skin is firm with distinctive ridges running down the side.
 Baking brings out the subtle nutty flavors of this yellow-orange flesh.
 Add brown sugar and butter to enhance the sweetness of this fall favorite.